 You do not need to be a U.S. citizen or permanent U.S. resident to get a California name change court order.
-The courts are not allowed to deny access to any state resident regardless of immigration status.
+The courts are not allowed to deny access to any state resident, regardless of their immigration status.
 However, if you do face barriers because of your immigration status, please contact us for more information or assistance.

-With recent increases in immigration law enforcement, there may be some risk involved in using the court system in some areas.
+Due to increases in immigration law enforcement, there may be some risk involved in using the court system in some areas.
 Non-citizens should speak with experienced local immigration attorneys before going to court.